-• The Office of Admissions works closely with the Office of Institutional Research, Assessment and Analysis to analyze new and continuing student data.
+- The Office of Admissions works closely with the Office of Institutional Research, Assessment and Analysis to analyze new and continuing student data.
 A data-driven decision model is used to update annual and multi-year enrollment goals.
-The annual recruitment/marketing plan includes goals for the primary market (South Carolina) and secondary market (Middle Atlantic region) as well as goals by student type (freshmen, readmits, transfers, veterans, etc.), ethnic origin, and academic area of interest.
+The annual recruitment/marketing plan includes goals for the primary market (South Carolina) and secondary market (Middle Atlantic region) as well as goals by student type (freshmen, readmits, transfers, veterans, etc.), ethnic origin, and academic area of interest. - Due to the prominence of Coastal Carolina University's signature academic programs (marine science, biology, PGA/PGM business degree majors,

-- Due to the prominence of Coastal Carolina University's signature academic programs (marine science, biology, PGA/PGM business degree majors, and theatre arts), new markets are emerging in the Mid-West, Mid-South, and West. - Visibility with prospective students is partially achieved through extensive travel in the fall and travel to more select markets in the spring.
+- and theatre arts), new markets are emerging in the Mid-West, Mid-South, and West. - Visibility with prospective students is partially achieved through extensive travel in the fall and travel to more select markets in the spring.
 An intensive mail and e-mail campaign with prospective students and applicants has been designed to provide pertinent information in a timely manner.
 The uses of e-mail and e-marketing (YouTube, Facebook and Twitter) have significantly increased due to survey results indicating the efficacy of these marketing tools. - The Office of Admissions uses a variety of student search options (College Board, ACT, etc.) to purchase the names of prospective students whose profiles meet the enrollment objectives of the institution.
 A primary emphasis was placed on the state of South Carolina when purchasing names for Fall 2013 enrollment. - The Office of Admissions has contracted with Royall and Company, a direct marketing firm for higher education, to identify student names for purchase for the Fall 2014 and 2015 freshmen cohorts.
-Royall and Company will identify highachieving students most likely to enroll in the University and launch a search and fulfillment campaign providing the Office of Admissions names of students interested in the University for additional communication.

-- Transfer students are primarily recruited from South Carolina's two-year technical colleges and from the community colleges in Virginia and Maryland.
-As well, the residential Bridge Program established with Horry-Georgetown Technical College has provided a steady cohort of entering transfer students.
-In Fall 2012, the Bridge Program will enroll approximately 30 students who applied to Coastal Carolina University but were not offered admission as freshmen.
-The students will be enrolled full-time at HGTC.
-The Bridge Program provides additional academic support during the first year, as well as engagement through the residential component and most clubs and organizations of the University.
-A collaborative leadership team representing both institutions designed and administers this program.
-The ACCESS2CCU program was also established to allow freshman applicants not meeting the admission criteria an opportunity to enter Coastal in January 2013 as a transfer student after spending one-semester at their local 2-year institution meeting certain criteria.
-It is anticipated that ten ACCESS2CCU students will enroll in Spring 2013. - The real-time report generation tool (Informer) was refined to provide detailed recruitment information for the admissions counselors and key administrators.
+Royall and Company will identify highachieving students most likely to enroll in the University and launch a search and fulfillment campaign providing the Office of Admissions names of students interested in the University for additional communication. - Transfer students are primarily recruited from South Carolina's two-year technical colleges and from the community colleges in Virginia and Maryland. - The real-time report generation tool (Informer) was refined to provide detailed recruitment information for the admissions counselors and key administrators.
 These customized reports provide real-time information on all admissions market segments.
 This tool provides instant access to benchmarks with real-time progress for all counselors by territory.
 Benchmarks are established annually after historical data are analyzed.
-Key administrators use this tool to monitor the progress of new student enrollment. - The Office of Admissions has implemented a process where all department chairs receive a weekly report of all accepted students. - The Director of Undergraduate Enrollment sponsors statewide regional receptions for high school guidance counselors as well as an on-campus event for high school and technical college counselors. - At the end of each recruitment year, the Vice President for Enrollment Services presents data on applicants, accepts, and matriculants by major to the academic administration (President, Board of Trustees, Vice Presidents, Provost, Deans, Chairs, etc.).
-Follow-up meetings are scheduled, as requested, with each dean or department to review population shifts, competitive strategies, and to discuss new initiatives for the upcoming recruitment cycle. - All admissions and financial aid policies comply with institutional, state, and federal regulations. - 3.2 How do you keep your listening and learning methods current with changing student and stakeholder needs and expectations (including educational programs, offerings, and service features)?
+Key administrators use this tool to monitor the progress of new student enrollment.

+- The Office of Admissions has implemented a process where all department chairs receive a weekly report of all accepted students. - The Director of Admissions sponsors statewide regional receptions for high school guidance counselors as well as an on-campus event for high school and technical college counselors. - At the end of each recruitment year, the Vice President for Enrollment Services presents data on applicants, accepts, and matriculants by major to the academic administration (president, board of trustees, vice presidents, provost, deans, chairs, etc.).
+Follow-up meetings are scheduled, as requested, with each dean or department to review population shifts, competitive strategies, and to discuss new initiatives for the upcoming recruitment cycle. - All admissions, financial aid, and scholarship policies comply with institutional, state, and federal regulations. - 3.2 How do you keep your listening and learning methods current with changing student and stakeholder needs and expectations (including educational programs, offerings, and service features)?
 How do you determine the relative importance of the expectations to these groups' decisions related to enrollment?